-As mentioned above buns from the 1920s are very popular today.
-The elegant side bun is particularly popular in the 21st century just like it was in the 1920s.
+As mentioned above, buns from the 1920s are very popular today.
+The elegant side bun is particularly popular in the 21st century, just like in the 1920s.
 A stylish chignon is perfect as a hairstyle.

-Headwrap which was popular in the 1920s is a great fashion even today.
+Headwrap, which was popular in the 1920s, is a great fashion even today.
 Simply tying a headscarf like a wrap was a popular hairstyle in the 1920s.
-This is a top hairstyle even today and wearing headscarves like skull caps are very popular even today.
+This is a top hairstyle even today, and wearing headscarves like skull caps is very popular even today.
 Moreover, it’s a cute hairstyle for summer.

 Rolled In Curls

 In the 1920s, women used rollers and curling irons to roll spiraling curls inwards for a classic and stylish look.
 Rolled inward curls can be done for short hair as well as long hairstyles.